 “Not really.
 Can you get me the scissors now?
 The big ones…for grown-ups that you hide high in the cabinet.” (with a goading voice) I know exactly where you keep ’em, you know.”

 “Are we going to be nice to each other…during this project?
 Like, no insulting, no sassing?”

 “Okay by me.
 But you can’t be all bossy to me.
 You have to be quiet.
 Hurry up!
 I mean, please, hurry up and get the scissors down.
 Before my ideas run out.”

 As the silent observer in project “Werewolf Pit-Wigs,” I kept many thoughts and opinions to myself as I watched Charlie cut up his play wigs in his room with the red pair of adult scissors.
 The pit-wigs looked exactly like cut up pieces of wig as far as I could tell, not really like the armpit hair/fur of a hairy, monstrous werewolf.
-I wasn’t sure what Charlie thought of his own handiwork since he remained silent while turning the cut-up wig pieces this way and that in examination.
+I wasn’t sure what Charlie thought of his own handiwork since he remained silent while turning and examining the cut-up wig pieces this way and that.

 As always, Charlie seems steadfast in making his vision of a ferocious and wild werewolf work.
 We’re only six days into September and I have no doubt that with a few more guided scissor sessions and several costume details added here and there, he will have whipped up something amazing – in the werewolf category – by October 31.

 I like saying “pit-wigs.”
 There aren’t really a lot of opportunities to talk about your armpit hair, or pit-wigs, but as Halloween draws near, and the werewolf costume creation is closer to completion, I’m hoping to get the chance to say it from time to time.
-I do like how it rolls off the tongue, almost like a curse word really.
+I like how it rolls off the tongue, almost like a curse.
 Pit-wigs.
 Pit-wigs.
 Pit-wigs.